The Umbraco Backoffice

 What it looks like

 The Content section is where you work with your content.
 It utilizes a Content Tree which can be found on the left side of the screen.
-The Content Tree is built from your content nodes, these nodes are items in your tree and in most cases, pages on your website.
+The Content Tree is built from your pages.
+These pages are items in your tree and in most cases, pages on your website.

 The media section is where you can handle all of your images and videos.
 The way it works is that you can create a folder for your media files if you want, by pressing the button in the left top of the dashboard that says “Create”.